 In the backcountry, it’s better to use your navigation skills and landmarks than marking trees with tape or rock stacking.

-Tip: Check the Alerts page before you go to get the lowdown on your park of choice.
+Tip: Check the alerts page before you go to get the lowdown on your park of choice.

 • Travel and camp on durable surfaces